The Oratory Prep School, Goring Heath

 MUSIC, ART & DRAMA

 There’s a 300 seater theatre with lighting rig and sound systems from where to loudly demand your child’s encores.
-Music appears to be taken very seriously here – roughly 70% of pupils take instrumental lessons, and in addition all children have class lessons in violin (y3), recorder (Y4), clarinet (y5) and keyboards (Y6).
-In Y7 & Y8 the kids compose on Garage Band and Sibilius.
+Music appears to be taken very seriously here – roughly 70% of pupils take instrumental lessons, and in addition all children have class lessons in ukulele (Y3), recorder (Y4), clarinet (Y5) and keyboards (Y6).
+In Y7 & Y8 the kids compose on Garage Band and Sibelius.
 I’ve not come across such a sustained class instrumental programme before, particularly one where the children are each given their own instrument for a whole year, I think that’s impressive.

-For the tra-la-la kids, there are three choirs including a specialist chorister choir (all three record CDs in the school’s own recording studio), an orchestra, concert band and also jazz band where the minimum entry grade is 5, so it will be pretty good.
+For the tra-la-la kids, there are three choirs including a specialist chorister choir, an orchestra, concert band and also jazz band where the minimum entry grade is 5, so it will be pretty good.
 There’s clearly kudos to being the leader of these bands as there are plaques on the walls with the leaders’ names etched on each year.

-Like the senior school, The Oratory Prep is not an exam-passing factory (the intake is non-selective for the prep school moving into streaming as the children rise up the years), though there’s a strong success rate for pupils moving onto top senior schools – five of the girls got into the super-academic St Helen’s & St Katherine’s last year which is no mean feat.
-Some boys choose to stay on and move up to The Oratory School for their senior years, though this last year has also seen kids go to Eton, Harrow and Downe House, with scholarships to Bradfield College and Wellington College.
+The Oratory Prep is not an exam-passing factory (the intake is non-selective for the prep school moving into streaming as the children rise up the years), though there’s a strong success rate for pupils moving onto top senior schools – five of the girls got into the super-academic St Helen’s & St Katherine’s last year which is no mean feat.
+Some boys choose to move onto The Oratory School for their senior years, though this last year has also seen kids go to Eton, Harrow and Downe House, with scholarships to Bradfield College and Wellington College.

 For those who struggle academically there’s a full-time learning support co-ordinator and visiting specialist teachers, and as I’m seeing more and more now, a counsellor has also been introduced to give wellbeing support to struggling, anxious kids.
 More investment is planned in pastoral care, plus money has been earmarked for expansion of classrooms (there’s a waiting list of kids here).